Anti-pipeline protestor tosses pumpkin seeds at Canada's Trudeau

 The Canadian Broadcasting Corp said the woman shoved past reporters and threw the seeds at Trudeau before police wrestled her to the ground.
 Trudeau, who appeared unharmed, was hustled into his car.

-The woman later told the CBC she was protesting about plans to expand an Enbridge Inc oil pipeline that runs through Hamilton, a city some 50 miles (80 km) southwest of Toronto.
+The woman later told the CBC she was protesting about plans to expand an Enbridge Inc (ENB.TO) oil pipeline that runs through Hamilton, a city some 50 miles (80 km) southwest of Toronto.

 "I did it because I care, and I didn't know how else to get my point across," said the woman, who identified herself as Ute Schmid-Jones.